The Big Muff π Page

 1968

-Foxey Lady V3.
-A new version of this two knob Foxey Lady fuzz circuit made by Electro-Harmonix for Guild in the USA, designed by amp repairman and engineer Bill Berko in New York.
-It replaced the previous Foxey Lady pedal made by Mosrite for Guild when Mosrite went bankrupt in 1968.
+• Foxey Lady V3.
+A new version of this two knob Foxey Lady fuzz circuit made by Electro-Harmonix for Guild in the USA.
+The circuit was basically the Mosrite FUZZ-rite circuit, but modified by New York amp repairman and engineer Bill Berko with Silicon transistors and included a few extra parts for transistor biasing.

-Super-Fuzz by Univox.
+• Super-Fuzz by Univox.
 This is an octave fuzz pedal, designed to emulate the Jimi Hendrix Octavia sound, made by Unicord in Japan, designed by Shin-ei.
 This became Pete Townshend's main fuzz box on just about every live Who concert from this point to 1978.
 The earliest appearance I have seen for this is the 1968 Univox catalog.
+It was also rebranded and/or repackaged as the Ibanez Standard Fuzz, with a different input stage, the Aria Diamond Fuzz, Mica Fuzz, Bruno Fuzz Machine, Fuzz Machine.

 1969